TeMU-BSC/detect-annotations/README.md

+# IMPORTANT!
+# If you want to predict a code, use predict-codes branch!
+#### More work is being done on predict-codes branch, it is suggested to use clone that one.

 # Detect new annotations in BRAT files based on annotated entities of other files.

-Codes to detect new missed annotations in .ann files.
+Codes to detect missed annotations in .ann files.
 Detected annotations are added to the .ann files with the \_SUG\_ prefix.

 ## Getting Started